 The question many folks probably have is whether to apply for one of these cards or to go with the Marriott Bonvoy Boundless instead.
-That card also recently raised its introductory bonus to 100,000 bonus points after spending $3,000 within the first three months.
+That card also recently raised its introductory bonus to 125,000 bonus points plus a free night award worth up to 50,000 points after spending $5,000 within the first three months.
 What’s more, the Boundless only carries a $95 annual fee, which is much more affordable than the Brilliant, in particular.

 The Marriott Bonvoy Boundless earns six points per dollar on purchases made at Marriott Bonvoy hotels, and two points per dollar on everything else, so you won’t rack up extra points on other kinds of purchases as you would with the Amex products.